Available positions at BKCM:

 • Solicit for donations/support of our work

-• Make public announcements
+• Make public announcements day-of-festival

 • Set up, breakdown, and/or distribution of marketing materials

-• Collection and data-entry of email addresses
+• Collection of email addresses

 • Take photos/videos for social media posting/archival purposes